Alcoholism increased my job stress

 - Neglecting your responsibilities at home and at work

-If this sounds like you then, like thousands of other people across the UK, you may try to justify your heavy drinking by telling yourself that you have a demanding job, and without hitting the bottle from time to time, you simply wouldn’t be able to cope with the pressure.
+If you are or have experienced any of these alcoholism symptoms, like thousands of other people across the UK, you may try to justify your heavy drinking by telling yourself that you have a demanding job, and without hitting the bottle from time to time, you simply wouldn’t be able to cope with the pressure.
 Drinking is your escape; your way of coping with all the work-related stress.
 But you’re actually doing yourself more harm than good.

 Stress – what is it?